Adhesion Science - Surface energy optimized • Covalent bonding to achieve best adhesion

-go hand in hand.
+plasma technology go hand in hand.
 The goal of most plasma treatments is to alter surface characteristics to either raise or lower a surface’s ability to adhere.
-These plasma treatments are often called adhesion treatments
+These plasma treatments are often called

-.
+adhesion treatments.
 Adhesion science can be boiled down to a term called surface energy.
 Surface energy is measured in units called dyne levels.
 Essentially, the higher the material’s surface energy, the stronger that surface’s adherence capabilities are.
-A surface will undergo an adhesion treatment
+A surface will undergo an

-can not only increase material’s surface energy but has the ability to lower surface energy to the point that it can repel water.
-This is achieved through a process called plasma coating
+Adhesion treatment can not only increase material’s surface energy but has the ability to lower surface energy to the point that it can repel water.
+This is achieved through a process called

-, the term used to describe whether or not water wets a surface or beads up is called a surface’s wettability
+adhesion science, the term used to describe whether or not water wets a surface or beads up is called a surface’s